Free Case Evaluation

 Get help from an experienced South Carolina nursing home neglect attorney today

 If your loved one has suffered an injury through nursing home abuse or neglect, whether the harm occurred due to wandering or elopement from the facility, it’s important to understand your loved one’s rights.
 Every nursing home resident in South Carolina has a right to receive a proper standard of care and supervision.
-At McGowan, Hood & Felder, LLC, we can provide you with the strong advocacy you need for your loved one who has suffered injustice.
+At McGowan, Hood, Felder & Phillips, LLC, we can provide you with the strong advocacy you need for your loved one who has suffered injustice.
 To schedule a free consultation with an experienced South Carolina nursing home abuse and neglect lawyer like Johnny Felder, call us today at 803-327-7800 or complete our contact form.
 We serve clients from our offices in Anderson, Columbia, Georgetown, Rock Hill, Charleston, and Sumter.